 How long does Endovenous Closure Last?

-Results from Endovenous Closure are typically permanent.
-However, it’s important to note that the body will sometimes try to re-open the veins.
+Outcomes from Endovenous Closure are typically long lasting.* However, it’s important to note that the body will sometimes try to re-open the veins.
 If this happens, a follow-up procedure may be necessary.

 What to expect during your Endovenous Closure Treatment?